libremfg/rhize-docs/content/use-cases/genealogy.md

 #### Backward genealogy

-A backward genealogy examines all material lots that are part of the assembly of some later material lot.
+A backward genealogy examines all material lots that make the assembly of some later material lot.

 In Rhize, you can query this relationship through the `isAssembledFromMaterialLot` property, using nesting to indicate the level of material ancestry to return.